Forcing Balance: A Wild and Crazy Road

 In 2008, I founded Nine By Blue and Blueprint Search Analytics, which I sold in 2013.

-I used to work at Google, where I built Webmaster Central and helped launch sitemaps.org.
+Before all of that, I worked at Google, where I built Webmaster Central and helped launch sitemaps.org.

 Now I'm CEO of Keylime Toolbox, software that generates online performance insights from Google Webmaster Tools, web analytics, and server logs for organizations of all sizes.